meithan/AoC22/README.md

 A problem solvable by brute force, in this case by independently computing visibility or "scenic score" for every single tree.
 If the grid is N by N, this requires N^2 * 2N = O(N^3) operations, so it's not very efficient.
 But the problem input is small enough that both parts take a couple hundred milliseconds in Python.

 I used a couple of Pythonic syntax tools to make the code more elegant (albeit not more efficient).
-In Part 1 I used the [`all`](https://docs.python.org/3/library/functions.html#all) built-in function to check whether all trees in a given direction are shorted than the tree in question almost literal.
+In Part 1 I used the [`all`](https://docs.python.org/3/library/functions.html#all) built-in function to check, almost literally, whether all trees in a given direction are shorted than the tree in question.
 In Part 2 I used [`functools.reduce`](https://docs.python.org/3/library/functools.html#functools.reduce) to compute the product of the distances in a single instruction.

+For fun I made a couple of plots from the data in my input.
+The first is the height distribution of the trees:

+image

+we clearly see that it's not uniform, as the trees get taller the closer to the center.

+The second plot shows the maximum distance from each tree to the edges, i.e. how far it can see.
+In black are those that can't see the edge in any direction.

+image

 ---